Learn more about how the State Policy Network aids ALEC and spins disinformation in the states.

 Despite attacking Arizona employees, claiming state workers are paid too much, the Goldwater Institute pays its top employees sizable salaries.
 From 2007 to 2012, Goldwater's employee compensation increased by ten times more than its revenues did, despite budget losses.
 The tax-exempt organization has given its top two executives raises in compensation of 185 percent since 2007, but the charity’s revenue did not increase by anywhere near that percentage in the same period, growing by only 18 percent in those five years.

-The Goldwater Institutes's compensation to top employees also includes large bonuses.
+The Goldwater Institute's compensation to top employees also includes large bonuses.
 In 2011, Olsen received $20,000 and Bolick received a bonus of $35,000.
 Goldwater gave its Director of Policy Development, Nick Dranias a $50,000 bonus in 2011, bringing his total compensation for that year to $176,228, more than three times the earnings of the average Arizona household.
 In 2012, even without those bonuses, Goldwater's executives received generous compensation: at $130,426, Dranias' 2014 salary was "about two and three-quarter times the real median wage of Arizona households, which was $47,826 in 2012."

 - Total Revenue: $4,190,522